 Next, we analyzed the relationship between intelligence and overall conservativeness, scored as the first factor of a factor analysis of the 26 opinions.
-This analysis was done using the psych package (Revelle, 2020).
-This factor accounted for 27% of the variance, alpha = .88, but omega hierarchical .60.4 Positive loadings corresponded to more conservative opinions, and negative loadings for left-wing or socialist opinions.
+This analysis was conducted using the psych package (Revelle, 2020).
+This factor accounted for 27 % of the variance ( $\alpha = .88$ , $\omega{\text{hierarchical}} = .60$ ).

+Positive loadings corresponded to more conservative opinions, while negative loadings corresponded to leftwing or socialist opinions.
 Figure 3 shows the factor loadings.